kristiankyvik/kristiankyvik.com/content/posts/product-interview-prep.md

 ---
-title: "The structure of a good PM interview answer"
+title: "The structure of a good answer (PM prep #1)"
 date: 2023-03-13T23:11:46+01:00
 draft: false
 ---